 The main advantage of battery charged cars over standard types is their eco-friendly credentials – with zero emissions, they produce no pollutants.

 Overall, electric cars may not have the same performance flair as petrol and diesel cars.
 But the latest models do manage to make your driving experience more enjoyable with the addition of a gearbox.
-Also, with government schemes making buying an electric car more affordable, they now offer better value.

 Electric car batteries